victor-grajski/marblemaze/README.md

 To reset the game with new y-axis calibration points, repeat steps 21-25

 You can place the whole enclosure + GoalZero in a car and unplug the monitor once everything is calibrated and running!

+# Power-down Instructions
+## 1. Kill the webserver with ctrl+c

+## 2. Shutdown the RPi from the GUI command bar

+Click the Raspberry logo, click Logout -> Shutdown

+## 3. Flip the RPi power switch

+## 4. Turn the keyboard/trackpad off

+## 5. Turn the GoalZero plugs off

+## 6. Turn the servo motor battery pack off